About the LiveLighter campaign

 - Eating too much junk food can lead to overweight and obesity.

-- Being overweight puts a lot of strain on our bodies and can lead to many serious chronic diseases including cardiovascular disease, type-2 diabetes, several cancers, and non-alcoholic fatty liver disease.
+- Carrying excess body fat can lead to many serious chronic diseases including cardiovascular disease, type-2 diabetes, 13 types of cancer, and non-alcoholic fatty liver disease.

-- As well as eating too much junk food, only seven per cent of Australian adults eat the recommended amount of vegetables (five serves every day for women, and six serves for men) and only half of us eat enough fruit (two serves every day).
+As well as eating too much junk food, only 7.5% of Australian adults eat the recommended amount of vegetables and only half of us eat enough fruit.
 Only 1 in 20 Australian adults eat the recommended amounts of both fruit and vegetables.

-- In recent years there has been a proliferation of food delivery apps.
+In recent years there has been a proliferation of food delivery apps.
 This makes junk foods more accessible, available and heavily marketed.
-In 2020 almost half of Australian adults had used a meal delivery service.

-- No, junk foods are heavily marketed and promoted as a cheap, filling option but this is not the case.
-Junk foods can be costly on your wallet and on your health.
+Junk foods are heavily marketed and promoted as a cheap, filling option, but in reality junk foods can be costly to your wallet and your health.

-LiveLighter supports the Australian Dietary Guidelines and the Australian Guide to Healthy Eating which encourages people to choose foods from the five food these groups every day.
-These food groups include:
+LiveLighter supports the Australian Dietary Guidelines and the Australian Guide to Healthy Eating which encourages people to enjoy a wide variety of foods from the five food groups:

 - Vegetables and legumes